sowcow/blog/content/posts/random-dentist-experience.md

 But I'd like to record previous experiences as well.

 One was when I was really affected by it.
-So I felt like I'm surronded by enemies and every time after they were stopping I had to remind myself that everybody around is acting in my interests as well.
+So I felt like I'm surrounded by enemies and every time after they were stopping I had to remind myself that everybody around is acting in my interests as well.
 I probably also was kind of vividly focusing on pain and what exactly they were doing.
 And you get some kind of high after it is over.

-Another time I got anestesia and it didn't really work.
+Another time I got anesthesia and it didn't really work.
 So I felt it but I was content.
 Either because I was relaxed because I expected it to work (and there was nothing else to do anyway).
-Or because the nature of that anestesia - but that is unlikely.
+Or because the nature of that anesthesia - but that is unlikely.

 ## Summary